Dailius/News_App/README.md

+# News APP
-# API KEY require:
+## API KEY require:
 Require API KEY in order to run this app.
 Key is available in https://newsapi.org/ .
 Inside base directory of project create new file named "key.properties" that contains following line: API_KEY = "paste your API KEY here".

-# Technical description:
+## Technical description:
 * [MVVM pattern](https://developer.android.com/jetpack/guide#overview) used for app architecture.
 * [DDD pattern](https://proandroiddev.com/the-real-repository-pattern-in-android-efba8662b754) used for repository.
 * RxJava3 is used for data communication between architectural parts.